Sky High Frequently Asked Questions

 Do you have just a zip line?

 Answer: We do not have a zip line by itself; zip lines are a part of each course and are a secondary feature to the obstacles.
 Each course consists of obstacles such as moving bridges, tight-rope walking, ladders, nets, zip lines, tunnels, among other kinds of elements.
-There are at least 2 zip lines in each course, some have more, some have less depending on the course.
+There are generally 2 zip lines in each course, some have more, some have less depending on the course.

 Can I jump right on a harder course first?